 - Penny: One cent coins dated 1958 or before (Wheat Pennies)

-- Nickels: Jefferson Nickels dated between 1942 and 1945 (35% silver) look for a large mint mark letter on the reverse above the building.
+- Nickels: Jefferson Nickels dated between 1942 and 1945 (35 percent silver) look for a large mint mark letter on the reverse above the building.
+Additionally, the 1950-D Jefferson nickel is the key to the series. it is especially valuable in uncirculated condition.